Your Major is Not Your Career

-The Myers-Briggs Type Indicator (MBTI) and Strong Interest Inventory (SII) are widely used career assessment tools, and you can take both of these at the UW Counseling Center.
-The results of the MBTI can help guide your choice of academic major, career direction, and foster understanding and appreciation of individual differences in interpersonal relationships.
+Though not scientific the Myers-Briggs Type Indicator (MBTI) and Strong Interest Inventory (SII) are widely used career assessment tools, and you can take both of these at the UW Counseling Center.
+The results of the MBTI can supply another way of thinking about your choice of academic major, career direction, and foster understanding and appreciation of individual differences in interpersonal relationships.
 The SII identifies interests and compares this information to the likes and dislikes of individuals in over 100 occupations.
 Where there is similarity in interest, there is likely to be job satisfaction.
 Results from the SII include a list of careers that may be of interest, as well as general “themes” to consider when choosing an academic major and/or career direction.

 Participate in experiential learning